dthajal1/ingredients-detector/README.md

 * add demo
 * deploy to vercel
 * add license
+* add hotjar or any analytics tool
+* ask users for their email (give value in return? maybe a cheatsheet/pattern for coding problems?)

 ## Features
 1. **Take or Upload Images**: Snap a photo or upload images of your ingredients.